-There are three high rate 'maxi' fuses located under the bonnet near the battery.
-Two of these (A) (Ignition and Battery) protect the entire fused part of the vehicle, and one (B) (Glow Plugs) protects a single very heavy current circuit.
-If any of these three fuses 'blows' this may indicate a serious concern and we advise you to take your vehicle to an authorised London Taxis International Dealer immediately.
+There is an underbonnet fuse box located under the bonnet near the battery.
+It is opened by depressing the clips moulded into each end of the cover which should be lifted away.
+The fuses located there protect heavy current circuits including the entire cabin fuse box, engine control circuits and electronic control modules.
+If any of these fuses 'blows' this may indicate a serious concern and we advise you to take your vehicle to an authorised LTI Vehicles Dealer immediately.

 Each fuse is marked with its fuse rating and should be pulled directly out of position for examination.
 If the fuse wire has broken, fit a replacement with the same rating.
 When replacing a fuse, turn off the switch controlling the equipment it protects.
 If a newly fitted fuse 'blows' immediately it is fitted or when the equipment it protects is switched on, and the cause of the problem is not immediately apparent, the equipment should be examined by your Dealer.